johnnyhuirilef/toolkit/packages/nest-ts-valid-mongodb/README.md

 ### Configuration Options

-You can customize shutdown behavior when configuring the module:
+You can customize shutdown behavior when configuring the module (Note: These settings are applied at application startup and cannot be changed dynamically):

 ```typescript
 TsValidMongoModule.forRoot({